MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/wdac-and-applocker-overview.md

 ## AppLocker

 AppLocker was introduced with Windows 7 and allows organizations to control what applications their users are allowed to run on their Windows clients.
-AppLocker provides security value as a defense in depth feature and helps end users avoid running unapproved software on their computers.
+AppLocker helps to prevent end users avoid running unapproved software on their computers, but it does not meet the servicing criteria for being a security feature.

 AppLocker policies can apply to all users on a computer or to individual users and groups.
 AppLocker rules can be defined based on: